 Blackboard Collaborate promotes a depth and breadth to the online teaching and learning experience.
 The use of Collaborate tools for either synchronous or asynchronous content delivery is yet another way to teach to different intelligences and learning styles.

 Collaborate is a synchronous, virtual classroom.
 Its features include multi-way audio and video, easy upload of PowerPoint presentations, application sharing, polling, and more—all designed to make the online classroom experience as robust as possible.
 Every session may be archived for review/reuse.
-Note that this tool is best used in a wired environment and can be broadband-intensive, depending on what features are used.
+Note that this tool is best used in a wired environment and can be bandwidth-intensive, depending on what features are used.

 Training and Documentation